-While the dangers of chocolate poisoning were recently featured in Woof Report, and past Woof Report tips have listed foods and plants that are particularly toxic to pets, there’s even more that cautious pet parents must protect their pets from: over-the-counter and prescription medications.
+While the dangers of chocolate poisoning have been featured in Woof Report, and past Woof Report tips have listed foods and plants that are particularly toxic to pets, there are more items cautious pet parents must protect their pets from: over-the-counter and prescription medications.

 Veterinary Pet Insurance Co.
-(VPI) recently analyzed its database of more than 485,000 insured pets to find the sources behind the poisoning claims submitted between 2005 and 2009, and from the nearly 20,000 claims received, accidental ingestion of pet or human medications was at the top of the list.
+(VPI) analyzed its database of more than 485,000 insured pets to find the sources behind the poisoning claims submitted, and from the nearly 20,000 claims received, accidental ingestion of pet or human medications was at the top of the list.
 It topped mouse and rat poison (2nd), chocolate and caffeine toxicity (3rd) and plant poisoning (4th).
 To add to those figures, of the 98,000 calls the ASPCA Animal Poison Control Center received in the first eight months of the year, about one-third involved dogs and cats ingesting over-the-counter and prescription medications.